 iv.
 EM&V. Evaluation for all programs in the Plan will be conducted by an independent evaluator.
-Ms. Williams testified that the independent evaluator would perform a process evaluation and an impact evaluation and.
-Ms. Williams described the process and rigor that Duke Energy Indiana applies to its EM&V. She presented a current schedule of EM&V timelines.
+Ms. Williams testified that the independent evaluator would perform a process evaluation and an impact evaluation and presented a current schedule of EM&V timelines.
 Mr. Goldenberg testified that Duke Energy Indiana will continue to file its EM&V reports as required in Cause No. 43955 DSM-2.